-- (1) "Aggregator site", a website that provides information regarding insurance products from more than one insurer, including product and insurer information, for use in comparison shopping; - issued to any eligible group providing coverage for specific classes of persons defined in the policy, with coverage provided to all members of the eligible group without a separate charge to individual members of the eligible group; - (3) "Cancellation fee waiver", a contractual agreement between a supplier of travel services and its customer to waive some or all of the nonrefundable cancellation fee provisions of the supplier's underlying travel contract with or without regard to the reason for the cancellation or form of reimbursement.
-A cancellation fee waiver is not insurance; - 17 (4) "Director", the director of the department of commerce 18 and insurance; - (5) "Eligible group", solely for the purpose of travel insurance, two or more persons who are engaged in a common enterprise or have an economic, educational, or social affinity or relationship, including but not limited to any of the following: - 23 (a) Any entity engaged in the business of providing travel or 24 travel services, including but not limited to: tour operators,
+- 375.159.
+1. As used in this section, the following terms shall mean: - (1) "Aggregator site", a website that provides information regarding insurance products from more than one insurer, including product and insurer information, for use in comparison shopping; - (2) "Blanket travel insurance", a policy of travel insurance issued to any eligible group providing coverage for specific classes of persons defined in the policy, with coverage provided to all members of the eligible group without a separate charge to individual members of the eligible group; - (3) "Cancellation fee waiver", a contractual agreement between a supplier of travel services and its customer to waive some or all of the nonrefundable cancellation fee provisions of the supplier's underlying travel contract with or without regard to the reason for the cancellation or form of reimbursement.
+A cancellation fee waiver is not insurance; - (4) "Director", the director of the department of commerce and insurance; - (5) "Eligible group", solely for the purpose of travel insurance, two or more persons who are engaged in a common enterprise or have an economic, educational, or social affinity or relationship, including but not limited to any of the following: - (a) Any entity engaged in the business of providing travel or travel services, including but not limited to: